This is my favorite time of year, with fall colors at their peak.

 Cooler temperatures and rainfall are a new plant’s best friend, letting healthy new roots get a head start, establishing themselves before spring’s burst of new growth.

-Below are some of my favorite unusual sources of fall color resulting from perennials and shrubs.
-They not only shine in the spring and summer garden but also continue the show well into fall.
+Below are some of my favorite unusual sources of fall color.
+These perennials and shrubs not only shine in the spring and summer garden but also continue the show well into fall.

 Penstemon ‘Midnight Magic’

 You may remember this is my very favorite penstemon, with its deep burgundy foliage in the spring (lower left.)

 It retains its burgundy color for most of the summer, even while pumping out long-lasting lavender flowers (left.)

 The foliage then turns a bit olive-greenish for a few months (as most burgundy foliage does) but then WHAMMO – look what it does in the fall!